 - A tool to write pretty letters with (will show you a free one soon)

 It’s really simple to take free images which relate to your niche, use a free tool that has awesome fonts for free and mix it all together resulting in free traffic for you… provided you do the few things we’re about to cover right now.

-Make a Pinterest for Business Account
+Make a Free Pinterest Business Account

 Yeah, it’s free so don’t worry about it.
 Doing this will give you access to additional tools you just won’t get with the default account such as better analytics.
 You can CLICK RIGHT HERE to go straight to their sign up page.
-If you’ve already got an account then it is possible to convert it to a business account but you might want to just start from scratch with a new one.
+If you’ve already got an Pinterest account then it is possible to convert it to a business account but you might want to just start from scratch with a new one.

 Quick note on Ads for Pinterest.